openequella/openequella.github.io/guides/AdvancedSearchConfiguration.md

 * Shuffle Box—allows for the selection of one or more items by moving them from one pane to another using arrow buttons.
 * Shuffle List—allows the entry of any number of elements to a list.
 * Term Selector—allows for the selection of pre-existing terms.
-* User Selector—allows for the search and selection of EQUELLA users.
+* User Selector—allows for the search and selection of openEquella users.

 Each control must target a specific metadata schema node.